 Of course, mentioning the word "politics" causes many to bolt for the exits.
 And that's too bad.
 You could take the passive way out.
 "What's it matter" you might say with a jaded air, "I can't do anything" or "It doesn't really effect me."
-Too many people, like Calvin in the cartoon above, play possum and try to avoid issues by ignoring them.
-But the problem is the Cement Truck of Life has a way of rumbling through and nailing you just when you think everything was going fine.
+Too many people, like Calvin, play possum and try to avoid issues by ignoring them.
+But the problem is the

+Cement Truck of Life has a way of rumbling through and nailing you just when you think everything was going fine.
 Purchased a house in Toms River?
-Who's going to pay for cleaning the polluted water?
+Who's going to pay for the polluted water?
 Drive without a seatbelt?
-Who's going to pay when an accident results in brain damage and spending the next forty years dribbling in a cup and watching reruns of Matlock (or insert bad TV show of your own).
-If you said "taxpayers," you're right, and you're getting at one of the reasons to pay attention to the Cement Truck of Life: you don't want to get blindsided by issues like our animal friend to the right.
+Who's going to pay when you get brain damaged and spend the next forty years dribbling in a cup and watching reruns of Matlock.
+If you said "taxpayers," you're right, and you're getting at one of the reasons to pay attention to the Cement Truck of Life: you don't want to get blindsided by issues like my friend to the right.

 Why am I talking about cement trucks and showing you pictures of dead possums you ask?
-Well, it's to show how something as seemingly dry and uninspiring as civic stances or ideologies effects every decision you make in life.
+Well, it's to show how something as seemingly dry and uninspiring as civic stances or ideologies (the topic of the next essay) effects every decision you make in life.
 Notice that I used the verb "make" here.
 It's better to make decisions then to have them foisted upon you by the powers that be . . . whether these powers are the government, your boss, friends or family.